geekiam/website/static/posts/how-to-use-javascript-classes.md

 ### Public Static Fields

  Static fields are helpful to define class constants or store information specific to the class.
+This is useful for caches, fixed-configuration, or any other data you *don't need* to be replicated across instances.

 To create static fields use the special keyword `static` followed by the field name: `static coolStaticField`.